04 Sep How Brooklyn Nine-Nine challenges and redefines men in comedy

 Upon first impressions, Jake Peralta seems like the archetypal man-child comedy character (think Jack Black in School of Rock or basically every movie starring Seth Rogen between 2007-2009).
 While his constant struggles with ‘adulting’ are a constant source of a comedic gold, the show doesn’t let this get in the way of character development.
 We learn that his immaturity stems from his self-described ‘daddy issues’ due to his parents’ divorce.
 As we learn more about his past, we also see Jake actively deal with his issues and strive to make genuine improvements to his life.
 In doing so, he becomes more responsible and more trustworthy and thereby a better detective and friend.

 Charles Boyle is upon first appearances a character designed solely to be the butt of jokes.
 A self-described ‘beta’ male, Charles appears to lack stereotypically masculine traits and qualities.
 However, the show doesn’t allow Charles to be a one-dimensional source of beta male bashing comedy.
 The show conducts a realistic balancing act between showing the comedic consequences and genuinely lovely outcomes of his kindness and generosity towards his friends.
 While he doesn’t demonstrate traditional male bravado, there are many instances when he puts body on the line for his fellow officers.
 Charles can also be quite domineering and competitive when it comes to cooking and playing squash, once again showing the complexity of his characterisation.
-His passionate relationships in later seasons also challenge the notion women aren’t physically attracted to ‘beta’ males.
+His passionate relationships in later seasons also challenge the notion people aren’t physically attracted to ‘beta’ males.

 Terry Jeffords is a character who is outwardly an alpha male: rippling with muscles and commanding those around him in his role as lieutenant.
 However, very early on, we see Terry struggle mentally with the possibility of dying at work and leaving his infant twin daughters fatherless.
 In fact, Terry is consistently portrayed as emotionally sensitive as well as a doting and committed father to his daughters.
 This juxtaposition of a very masculine looking man engaging in traditionally feminine behaviour is not just used for comedic purposes.
 Terry shows how being masculine doesn’t necessarily exclude elements of femininity and viewers clearly see how his love for his daughters helps him strive to be a better man.